Sink to the Bottom

 "Sink to the Bottom" is the second single by Fountains of Wayne, from their eponymous debut album.
 It was released in 1997 and charted in the UK at No. 42 on May 10, 1997.
 It also reached No. 7 in Norway in 1998.

 The two other tracks on the single – "Kid Gloves" and the live version of "Can't Get It Out of My Head" – were unavailable on any Fountains of Wayne album until the release of Out-of-State Plates in 2005.

-The song was used on How I Met Your Mother, in the episode "Atlantic City" and as closing song on The Marvelous Mrs. Maisel, in the episode 7 "Marvelous Radio".
+The song was used as the outro for the movie Bongwater, on How I Met Your Mother, in the episode "Atlantic City" and outro song for The Marvelous Mrs. Maisel, Se.3 Ep.7 "Marvelous Radio".